Updated: Jan 13

 Inner transformation is a critical element in addressing the fundamental deficiencies in the current criminal justice system.

-We recognize the disproportionate negative impact of the current criminal justice system on people of color and the poor.
+We recognize the disproportionately negative impact of the current criminal justice system on people of color and the poor.

 Efforts to transform the criminal justice system need to involve engagement with the community at all levels.